Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Dynamics and Controllability on Thick Quantum Graphs

-By Corollary~\ref{corol:magnetic_laplacian_equivalence}, the Laplace-Beltrami operators $\Delta_{U_i}$, $i=0,1$, are unitarily equivalent to magnetic Laplacians with magnetic potential $u_iA_0$ and quasi-$\delta$ boundary conditions determined by $\chi_{v,e}=0$ and $\delta_v$, $v\in V$ and $e\in E_v$; the unitary operators that implement the equivalence are completely determined by the values of the parameters $u_0$ and $u_1$, and will be respectively denoted by $J_{u_0}$ and $J_{u_1}$.
+By Proposition~\ref{prop:magnetic_form_equivalence}, the sesquilinear forms associated with the Laplace-Beltrami operators $\Delta_{U_i}$, $i=0,1$, are unitarily equivalent to the ones associated with magnetic Laplacians with magnetic potential $u_iA_0$ and quasi-$\delta$ boundary conditions determined by $\chi_{v,e}=0$ and $\delta_v$, $v\in V$ and $e\in E_v$.
+The unitary operators that implement the equivalence are completely determined by the values of the parameters $u_0$ and $u_1$, and will be respectively denoted by $J_{u_0}$ and $J_{u_1}$.